catalingavan/logbee-app/README.md

 Logbee is a logging aggregator, exceptions tracking and Application Performance Monitoring server. <br/>
 It provides an intuitive user-interface, allowing developers to access the information and other useful metrics in real-time.

-The application can be used [online](https://logbee.net) or it can be installed locally.
+The application can be used [online](https://logbee.net) or it can be hosted on-premises.

 ## Technology